meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 all allocations required for a settlement are present, the app executing the settlement submits the one Daml transaction that triggers all of the transfers.

-More concretely, the standard specifies APIs that enable apps and wallets to support the workflows along the following lines:
+More concretely, the standard specifies APIs that enable an app, called the settlement app in the remainder of the section, and wallets to support the workflows along the following lines:

-1. The user uses the app to get to a point where they are required to deliver some of their assets as part of a settlement.
+1. The user uses the settlement app to get to a point where they are required to deliver some of their assets as part of a settlement.
 For example, they made a matched bid on an exchange app or they requested to purchase a good in exchange for some of their asset holdings.
 2. The user sees the requested asset allocation for that settlement in their wallet and uses the wallet to create the Daml transaction that instructs the registry to create a corresponding allocation.
-3. The app  observes the creation of the allocation on its validator node.
+3. The settlement app  observes the creation of the allocation on its validator node.
    It checks whether all allocations for the settlement have been created and, if yes, it submits the transaction that completes the settlement, which includes the execution of all transfers of the allocated assets.

 All settlements specify a deadline, and allocations are only valid until that deadline.
 Thus the asset holdings are only locked to an allocation until that deadline, and